a9gent/mindfs/README.md

 ### Installation

-- **Single binary**: The production build is a statically compiled binary with all web assets embedded.
+- **Single binary**: The production build is a statically compiled binary with all web assets embedded, and the install package is under 10 MB.
 - **Zero dependencies**: No Node.js, Docker, or daemon manager required on the host.
 - **Cross-platform**: macOS (Intel + Apple Silicon), Linux (x86-64, ARM64, ARMv7), Windows (x86-64, ARM64).